3 Days Touring Tokyo

 Takeshita-dori

 Exit the shrine and turn left past Harajuku station to advance in a few short moments to Takeshita-dori.
-This colorful, character-filled avenue has everything from rainbow cotton candy the size of your head to mini pig cafes and more.
-If you’re seeking a snack you can find multiple stands selling potato chip spirals and chocolate-covered strawberry cups reminiscent of Borough Market in London.
-Or if you’d prefer the company of furry friends, consider stopping for a quick bite inside the animal cafes filled with cats, hedgehogs, mameshibas, bunnies, and even owls for you to bond with.
-If it wasn’t clear in these descriptions yet, Takeshita-dori has a quirky character that encourages eccentricities, seen in the bold, tongue-and-cheek graphics sold inside streetwear shops and the pop fashion storefronts strictly selling shoes that have at minimum a four-inch platform on the base.
+This colorful, character-filled avenue has everything from rainbow cotton candy the size of your head to mini pig cafes and more!
+If you’re seeking a snack, you can find multiple stands selling potato chip spirals and chocolate-covered strawberry cups reminiscent of Borough Market in London.
+Or if you’d prefer the company of furry friends, consider stopping for a quick bite inside the animal cafes filled with cats, hedgehogs, Mameshibas, bunnies, and even owls for you to bond with.
+If it wasn’t clear from these descriptions, Takeshita-dori has a quirky character that encourages eccentricities, seen in the bold, tongue-in-cheek graphics sold inside streetwear shops and the pop fashion storefronts strictly selling shoes with a minimum of four-inch platform bases.
 The larger-than-life characteristics of anime come alive on this pedestrian street, so now’s the perfect time to buy into the madness and play like you’re a zany kid again!

 Crowded Takeshita Street in Harajuku, Tokyo.